Perfect Dark Zero

 In singleplayer, whatever fun was to be found in PDZ was entirely neutralized by the game's AI, which had enemies literally queuing up in doorways for me to take out one by one.
 With a sigh, I popped the disc out of my console and replaced it in its limited edition steelbook, which I would never again reopen.

 The game would have had me doubting my console purchase if I hadn't picked up Call of Duty 2 the following week and Dead or Alive 4 the following month.
-I rank it among the worst launch titles I've ever bought, and, of those, I'd even claim that, for my money, Mortal Kombat Gold on the Dreamcast was a better purchase.
+I rank it among the worst launch titles I've ever bought, and, of those, I'd even claim that Mortal Kombat Gold on the Dreamcast was a better purchase.

 User avatar